RichardGSchmidt/GroundGrowing/README.md

 improve it.
 There will also be notes to myself all throughout the code and documentation.

-A video to an earlier build of the program can be found at: https://www.youtube.com/watch?v=UYVcR3TiSrw
+A video of an earlier build of the program can be found at: https://www.youtube.com/watch?v=UYVcR3TiSrw